boundedvariation/nt/matthew/notes/Ch5Notes.md

 21 they - I'm using the Jane Austen they rather than the clunky "he or she".

-22 translating raka as f*** you is my most unjustifiable decision, but what else can you do?
+22 translating raka as go to hell isn't perfect, but I'm still trying to think of something better.